gmc-norr/wgs-coverage/README.md

 If `--genome` is not supplied, the version will be guessed based on the BAM header.
 Cytoband definitions are stored under `data`, and the version is based on either the supplied or the guessed genome version.

-Coverage for custom regions can plotted by supplying a `--regions` bed file.
-This requires that the name column of the bed file has an entry, and one plot per unique entry in this column will be produced.
+Coverage for genes can plotted by supplying a `--regions` bed file.
+This requires that the name column of the bed file contains the gene name, and one plot per unique entry (i.e. one plot per gene) will be produced.
+Each row for a gene is assumed to represent an exon.

 ## Output